microbrewerGM/Threat-Oracle/README.md

 ## Introduction

-Welcome to the Open Source Threat Modeling project!
+Welcome to the Threat Oracle project!
+Threat Oracle is a threat modeling tool with a digital twin, graph structure, and vialuzation.

 This project aims to provide a comprehensive solution for threat modeling applications, CI/CD pipelines, and runtime environments.
-By building a digital twin of the application and infrastructure, we can visualize and analyze potential risks and threats using Neo4j's Bloom.
+By building a digital twin of the application and infrastructure, we can visualize and analyze potential risks and threats.
 The digital twin is represented as a graph data structure, capturing data flows and interactions within the application.
 This graph twin is then matched to custom risk and threat rules or CWE data to discover vulnerabilities and potential threats.

 ## Features